dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 Tags of the form `v<semver>` should result in full deployments.
 Tags of the form `v<major>` should automatically track their most recent semver tags.
 The `latest` tag should always match the main branch.

-Deploy off of the main branch or tags.
-Make sure tests passed on the main branch before deploying.

 ## Repository contents